 I do realize Elliot Wave Theory does have a huge following with people spending hours and hours a day dissecting charts and figuring out what cycle a current stock or index is in.
 Despite, my negative stance on trading purely with Elliot Wave Theory, I do believe understanding its idea is key to being profitable swing trading.

-As Elliot Wave theory describes, stocks do not go directly up, that is the main takeaway from Elliot Wave Theory, which I think everyone should understand.
+As Elliot Wave theory describes, stocks do not go directly up, that is the main takeaway from Elliot Wave Theory, which everyone should understand.
 This is key to swing trading as stocks move very similar to the impulsive and corrective waves in Elliot Wave Theory.
 Understanding this, will give you patience in swing trading stocks, and not panic when a corrective wave occurs in the stocks you are trading.